-What is BSU in the Schools?
+What is BSU College in the High School?

 Who teaches the classes?

 Classes are taught by qualifying high school teachers under the mentorship of a BSU faculty member.
-High school teachers must have a Master’s degree in the subject area or a Master’s degree and 18 graduate credits in the subject are to meet HLC and academic department criteria.
+High school teachers must have a Master’s degree in the subject area or a Master’s degree and 18 graduate credits in the subject area to meet HLC and academic department criteria.
 Teachers receive additional training in the university curriculum, and have access to BSU faculty library and online course resources.

 Are classes the same as those offered on campus?